huypham-0607/scholar-rank/README.md

 A first version of the `startorch` CLI and shared `project-config.toml` configuration file are in place.

-The CLI currently supports data ingestion and test-subgraph generation.
-Index construction and querying still need to be connected to the C++ retrieval engine.
+The CLI currently supports the full retrieval pipeline, including data ingestion, test-subgraph generation, building inverted indicies & posting lists, and query engine.

 ### Semantic retrieval